 Patients who meet eligibility requirements can receive assistance with drugs as well as alternative services to help locate other avenues of help during their treatment.

-The Colorectal CareLine Case Management program services are made possible through the generous support of Amgen Oncology, sanofi-aventis and Genentech, A Member of the Roche Group.
+The Colorectal CareLine Case Management program services are made possible through generous support by Amgen Oncology and Genentech.